XPRESSyourself/XPRESSpipe/TESTINFO.md

 # Information for User Testing
-Thanks for being willing to help polish this package up for publication!
-Preliminary validation for the purposes of publication and user testing is an essential part of software development and in my opinion is deserving of authorship on the submitting manuscript.
-If you feel otherwise or have questions, we can discuss further.

 ### Features
 - Currently I have only tested most aspects of the pipeline as a pipeline, running an individual sub-modules alone may still be a bit buggy in how the inputs are passed